 The Women's Studies Program operates a Resource Center, located in E-047A, which is staffed by volunteers and a student aide.
-The Center houses a Women's Studies library of books, periodicals, and recent clippings and articles.
+The Center houses a Women's Studies library of books and periodicals.
 It is a drop-in Center where students, faculty, and staff can gather in a more informal setting.
 Call 583-4050, extension 3308, for current hours.
-WSP sponsors speakers, films, and a variety of events of interest to women.
-Women's Studies also publishes a monthly bulletin, "Women's Word", and a newsletter, Program Notes, listing cross-referenced courses every semester.
+WSP sponsors speakers, films, and a variety of events.

-Minor in Women's Studies
+Minor in Women's Studies (21 cr. hrs.)

-The Women's Studies minor requires completion of 21 credit hours of women's studies courses from at least two a cademic departments.
-The courses must include (1) either "Women's Perspectives and Values," offered by WSP each fall and spring term, or "American Women, The Changing Image," a regularly offered sociology course, and (2) "Seminar in Women's Studies," offered by WSP each Spring or Fall.
+The Women's Studies minor requires completion of 21 credit hours of women's studies courses from at least two academic departments.
+The courses must include (1) either WSP-101 Women's Perspectives and Values, offered by WSP each fall and spring term, or SOC-306 American Women, The Changing Image, a regularly offered sociology course, and (2) WSP-350 Seminar in Women's Studies, offered by WSP each Spring or Fall.
 The program coordinator serves as advisor for students choosing the Women's Studies minor.